eiriklied/coffee_script_article/README.md

 ### Readability

-A drawback with JavaScript is all its parentheses and curly braces, because they can really affect the conciseness and readability of the code.
-In CoffeeScript, just like in Python, indentation is significant.
-This helps us remove a lot of those unnecessary characters.
+Like Java, JavaScript is a verbose language with all its parentheses and curly braces.
+This can really affect the conciseness and readability of the code.
+CoffeeScript uses significant indentation, which removes a lot of unnecessary characters.
 Just look at the following JavaScript code:

 ![Readability JavaScript](images/02_readability.js.png)